qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - In Redis, getting keys by a prefix `KEYS prefix-*` is a slow operation that will traverse all keys.
 Use Redis hash map for that use case.
 - Kafka's message size limit is 1MB by default.
 - In Kafka, across partitions, consume order may be different to produce order.
 If key is null then message's partition is not deterministic.
 - In Kafka, if a consumer processes too slow (no acknowledge within `max.poll.interval.ms`, default 5 min), the consumer will be treated as failed, then a rebalance occurs.
 That timeout is per-batch.
-If a batch contains too many messages it may reach that timeout, can decrease by `max.poll.records`.
+If a batch contains too many messages it may reach that timeout even if individual message processing is not slow.
+Can fix by reducing batch size `max.poll.records`.

 ### React